toomuchdesign/openapi-ts-json-schema/docs/developer-notes.md

 This process could be definitely shorter if `@apidevtools/json-schema-ref-parser`'s `dereference` method allowed to access the parent object holding the `$ref` value to be replaced.
 In that case step 2 could be skipped and the ref object could be immediately replaced with the relevant **string placeholder**.

+## `refHandling`: keep

+`keep` option was implemented as last, and it currently follows the same flow as the `import` except for point 5, where schemas with **string placeholders** are replaced with the original `$ref` object `{$ref: "#/foo/bar" }`.

+It's quite counterintuitive since refs gets dereferenced to be later re-referenced.
+The reason is that the dereferencing process is mis-used here as a way to detect `$ref`s all around the schemas and generate the relevant meta data for schema generation.

+In a future refactoring we might consider skipping dereferencing for this `refHandling` option.

 ## TypeScript cannot import json as const

 We are currently forced to generate `.ts` files with `as const` assertions since [TypeScript cannot import JSON or any other file as const](https://github.com/ThomasAribart/json-schema-to-ts/blob/v2.10.0/documentation/FAQs/does-json-schema-to-ts-work-on-json-file-schemas.md).